nus-cs2113-AY2324S1/tp/docs/team/james-hong-jey.md

 * [Command Shuffle](https://ay2324s1-cs2113-w12-1.github.io/tp/DeveloperGuide.html#command-component)
 * [Command Find](https://ay2324s1-cs2113-w12-1.github.io/tp/DeveloperGuide.html#command-component)

-Created and standardised the object diagrams for most of the Commands, and created the sequence diagram for the overview.
+Also created and standardised the object diagrams for most of the Commands, and created the sequence diagram for the Command overview.

 ### Community Contributions
  * Reviewing other teams' Developer Guides